-The Council has signed the 'Time to Change' pledge to stop stigma about mental health and achieved the Gold Better Health at Work Award in 2020/21 (having previously held the Silver award).
+The Council has signed the 'Time to Change' pledge to stop stigma about mental health and achieved the Gold Better Health at Work Award.
 There is an employee well-being programme in place, incorporating an employee assistance programme, occupational health and counselling services to all officers of the Council.
 Regular health checks are offered to staff through health and wellbeing days, lunchtime learning sessions and access to Occupational Health nurses.